10 Things I’ve Learned From Travelling Solo Around New Zealand

 In some countries, the idea of a woman setting out on her own is still frowned upon or just unfamiliar.
 Not here!

-So for female solo travellers, you will have plenty of company around New Zealand and I have come across hundreds of girls going around the country, without anybody thinking it is strange.
+So for female solo travelers, you will have plenty of company around New Zealand and I have come across hundreds of girls going around the country, without anybody thinking it is strange.

 The question, “where are you from?” sends shivers down my spine.
 I never know how to answer it.
 While I am 100% Greek born and proud of my heritage, I spend most of my childhood living in different countries and became accustomed to and close to the culture, language, sights and traditions of different places.